cseanburns/semantic_web_development/src/3e1-flexbox-basics.md

     - `space-between`: distribute items evenly in the flex container, placing first and last flex item near the each margin border
     - `space-around`: similar to above, but spaces first and last flex item a half space from each margin border
     - `stretch`: flex items are stretched from start to end

+Note how some properties above refer to the main-axis or the cross-axis.
+By default, the main-axis is the x-axis, and the cross-axis is the y-axis.

 ## Examples